 THE DIVISION OF JUDAISM

-A group of particularly pious priests, elders, and laymen are the outstanding group who form the Essene sect.
+A group of particularly pious priests, elders, and laymen formed the Essene sect.
 They considered themselves the righteous remnant of the Zadokite Priesthood.
-They break away from the Hellenized and corrupted Zadokites, known to us as the Sadducees.
-Three main groups of Essene take form, the Nazarenes, the Ossaeans, and the Enochians.
+They broke away from the Hellenized and corrupted Zadokites, known to us as the Sadducees.
+Three main groups of Essenes took form: the Nazarenes, the Ossaeans, and the Enochians.
+However, the Covenant with a monotheistic God remained central to all disciplines, while the surrounding peoples served multiple gods.
+To transcend the strictness of legalism, a more nuanced interpretation of the law would need to be presented.
+By realigning man’s spiritual order (God is within you), Jesus fulfills this prescription for liberating the spirit and giving birth to the inner man.

 The surrounding area near Qumran is arid but contains many springs.